Skip to main content

 Establish ongoing monitoring

-Accessibility is not one-and-done.
 New content, redesigns, and third-party integrations can introduce regressions.
-Build accessibility testing into your development and content workflows.
+Build accessibility testing into your development and content workflows so compliance is maintained, not just achieved once.

-Get your WCAG 2.1 AA compliance score in under 30 seconds.
-See how many critical, serious, moderate, and minor issues your website has — no account required.
+Get your WCAG 2.1 AA compliance score in 30 seconds.
+No account required.

 Frequently Asked Questions

-State and local government entities serving populations of 50,000 or more must make their websites and mobile apps conform to WCAG 2.1 Level AA by April 24, 2026.
-Smaller entities (under 50,000 population) have until April 24, 2027.
-This deadline was set by the DOJ's final rule published April 24, 2024 (28 CFR Part 35).
+Yes.
+The compliance deadline for large government entities (serving populations of 50,000 or more) passed on April 24, 2026.
+These entities are now subject to active DOJ enforcement.
+Small government entities (under 50,000 population) still have until April 24, 2027.
+This deadline was established by the DOJ's final rule published April 24, 2024 (28 CFR Part 35).

 What are the new ADA requirements for websites?